 Almost anyone can be a company director.
 The main requirements are that the individual is:

 Corporate entities, such as companies and LLPs, can also be appointed as directors of other companies.
 However, a ban on corporate directors is expected to come into force in the near future.

 Is it possible for a director to also be a shareholder?

 Under UK company law, the same person can be a director and shareholder of a company.
 This means that it is possible to set up a private limited company on your own by assuming the positions of both sole director and sole shareholder.
-In practice, many people set up limited companies on their own.
+In practice, many people set up and run companies by themselves.

 It is also possible to appoint multiple directors and shareholders during and after incorporation, which makes the limited company structure an ideal choice for sole traders, small business owners, joint ventures, and large organisations with lots of investors.